 The provision of high quality infrastructure is essential to achieve the Council's social, economic, spatial and environmental objectives.
-The Council is a statutory undertaker for the provision of a range of physical infrastructure in the County, including water supply and wastewater.
-While the Council has no statutory role in the provision of telecommunications and broadband infrastructure, it has a regulatory role and recognises the importance of these critical pieces of infrastructure for the development of the County.
-Planning Authorities are required to make provision for waste water services and other matters relevant to water management in Development Plans, to control, through their Development Plans and otherwise, developments likely to cause water pollution or be contrary to water management objectives.
+The Council is a statutory undertaker for the provision of a range of physical infrastructure in the county, including water supply and wastewater.
+While the Council has no statutory role in the provision of telecommunications and broadband infrastructure, it has a regulatory role and recognises the importance of these critical pieces of infrastructure for the development of the county.
+Planning authorities are required to make provision for waste water services and other matters relevant to water management in development plans, to control, through their development plans and otherwise, developments likely to cause water pollution or those which are contrary to water management objectives.